-The School covers all aspects of privacy and identity and seeks for contributions from a broad range of disciplines (e.g., computer science, informatics, economics, ethics, law, psychology, sociology, history, political and other social sciences, surveillance studies, business and public management).
-Student research papers might contribute towards application scenarios, use cases, and good practice based upon empirical research and interdisciplinary investigations; they might explore legal, regulatory historical or other issues, or report on other kinds of empirical research: for example, on social practices and effects of the use of new technologies.
-Papers will be selected for presentation at the school by the Summer School Programme Committee based on reviews of a short 2-4-page abstract.
+The School covers all aspects of privacy and identity and seeks contributions from a broad range of disciplines (e.g. computer science, informatics, economics, ethics, law, psychology, sociology, history, political and other social sciences, surveillance studies, business and public management).
+Student research papers may contribute towards application scenarios, use cases, and good practice based upon empirical research and interdisciplinary investigations; explore legal, regulatory historical or other issues; or report on other kinds of empirical research, such as social practices and effects of the use of new technologies.
+Papers will be selected for presentation at the School by the Summer School Programme Committee, based on reviews of a short 2-4 page abstract.

 Topics of interest include, but are not limited to:

 Anonymity, pseudonymity, identity, (informed) consent, digital rights, net neutrality, trust, reputation

 Technologies and applications

 - Privacy aspects of big data analytics, biometrics, cloud computing, social networks, blockchain based applications, social computing, crowdsourcing and social movements